humanitiesNerd/stammtisch/README.md

 I used [iota] (https://github.com/thebusby/iota#readme) to represent the file as a vector-like structure so that the reducers library can be used on it.

-I called it "Meikel´s version" because [Meikel Brandmeier] (https://twitter.com/kotarak) suggested me the right way to call fold on the clojure mailing list.
+I called it "Meikel´s version" because [Meikel Brandmeyer] (https://twitter.com/kotarak) suggested me the right way to call fold on the clojure mailing list.

 ## Usage